 in the response.
 A minimal client could use only the

-and advisoryDelay
+random.data and advisoryDelay properties

 and ignore the rest of the response.